 When it comes to proper lawn aeration, timing is everything.
-While there are many excellent recommendations out there, we highly recommend fall aerated lawns.
+While there are many excellent recommendations out there, we highly recommend fall aeration.
 Although it may be contrary to your current routine, we may just persuade you with our top two reasons:

 Regardless of which season you choose to aerate, we do want to offer these tips for a successful outcome:

 If your yard aeration is done in the fall, don’t wait too late into the season.
 Give your lawn enough time to recover before going dormant for the winter.